 - If possible, where providing tissues do not use one central box of tissues.
 Pre-divide tissues into portions so that different clients do not touch the same tissue boxes.
 Alternatively, advise clients to bring their own tissues.

 - Remember to clean surfaces: phones, laptops, door handles etc, regularly.

 Other things to keep in mind:

-- Be prepared in case of evolving Government advice to cancel face to face counselling again for a temporary period.
+- Be prepared in case of evolving Government advice to cancel in-the-room therapy again for a temporary period.
 It is best to communicate with all clients and inform them that their sessions could be liable to postponement or disruption on a temporary basis.
 Where possible, offer to clients the option of continuing sessions by phone or video conferencing.